auth0/auth0-flutter/README.md

 ### Web Auth Login

-Import the SDK in the file where you want to present the login page.
+Import auth0_flutter in the file where you want to present the login page.

 ```dart
 import 'package:auth0_flutter/auth0_flutter.dart';